PaulWolfDE/PasswordManager/documentation/DOCUMENTATION.md

 #### Deciphering
 - Reading the cipher file
-- Derivating the user entered key
+- Derivation of the user entered key
 - Decryption of the ciphertext
 - Building a hash value over the resulting plaintext
 	- If the saved hash matches the generated, the password is correct